clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 Prepare the DLRS image
 ======================

-A base image with Seldon and the OpenVINO inference engine should be created using the :file:`Dockerfile_openvino_base` dockerfile.
+A base image with Seldon and the OpenVINO™ inference engine should be created using the :file:`Dockerfile_openvino_base` dockerfile.

    .. code-block:: bash